Explorations of Universality in the Entropy and Hawking Radiation of Non-Extremal Kerr AdS$_4$ Black Holes: Boundary Field Theory Partition Function

-without imposing the extremal condition, similar to the near-extremal AdS$_4$ black hole case discussed in \cite{David:2020jhp}.
+In this way, $\textrm{log}\, Z$ as a function of chemical potential $\lambda_{1,2}$, i.e., Eq.~\eqref{eq:partition function} with Eq.~\eqref{eq:effective action}, can be changed into a function of conserved charge $Q$ conjugated with $\lambda_{1,2}$,\footnote{Note that we have imposed $\sum_{i}\lambda_i=2\pi$ and set $\lambda_1=\lambda_2$, $\lambda_3=\lambda_4$.} shown as the red curve in Fig.~\ref{fig:double plot}.
+On the gravity side, we impose only the gravitational SUSY condition \eqref{eq:SUSY condition}, without imposing the extremal condition \eqref{eq: zero-temperature condition}, similar to the near-extremal AdS$_4$ black hole case discussed in \cite{David:2020jhp}.
 In this way, we can write the partition function~\eqref{eq: grand-canonical partition function} as a function of $Q$ using Eq.~\eqref{eq: m}, \eqref{eq:TH in k from gravity side}, and \eqref{eq:Q}.
 The gravity result is plotted as the blue line in Fig.~\ref{fig:double plot}.
 As the large black hole limit is applied on the gravity side, which is equivalent to the infinite charge limit, we do not expect any results consistent with those from field theory.
 At large charges, we find that the gravity and the field theory results fit well up to a numerical constant,\footnote{We have shifted $\log Z$ from the matrix model by a numerical constant $2.1\times 10^4$.} supporting the legitimacy of the non-extremal AdS$_4$ black hole microstate counting via the boundary theory's free partition function.

+As the charge $Q$ is increased, the quantitative agreement between the gravitational result and the matrix-model computation begins to weaken.
+This is expected, since our field-theoretic calculation is carried out at finite $Q$ and employs a finite integration range for the variable $x$.

+However, when we extend the integration range of $x$ to larger intervals, the region in which the gravity and field-theory curves overlap shifts systematically toward larger values of $Q$, as illustrated in Fig.~\ref{fig:double plot2}.
+This consistent shift suggests that in the formal limit where the integration range is taken to infinity, the field-theory result is expected to converge and match the gravity prediction precisely in the corresponding infinite-charge limit.
+The deviation seen at finite $Q$ therefore reflects finite-cutoff effects in our numerical setup, rather than a fundamental disagreement.
+This asymptotic trend reinforces the conclusion that the universal scaling captured by the free partition function describes the correct macroscopic behavior of the dual black hole.

+In this section, we report the results of our explorations, i.e., the 3d free BPS partition function can capture the main features of AdS$_4$ supersymmetric black hole entropy at high temperatures up to some overall constant factors.
+A deep understanding of these results is a much harder task that we do not attempt to tackle in this paper.
+It is worth highlighting that there are numerous precedents in the literature where an {\it a priori} naive counting of degrees of freedom has yielded surprising results \cite{Skagerstam:1983gv, Sundborg:1999ue, Aharony:2003sx, Drukker:2010nc, Bobev:2023lkx, Fluder:2020pym}.
+Ultimately, the underlying ``reason'' has been formulated as the power of the singlet condition in the path integral to capture nontrivial physics.